magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 Opening a follow-up ticket will ensure that the original issue is linked to the follow-up ticket for continuity.

-To open a follow-up ticket, click the " *create a follow-up* " link at the bottom of the ticket you wish to create a follow up to.
+To open a follow-up ticket, click the "*create a follow-up*" link at the bottom of the ticket you wish to create a follow up to.

 <h2 id="shared-access">SHARED ACCESS: GRANT PRIVILEGES FOR OTHER USERS TO ACCESS YOUR ACCOUNT</h2>

-You may grant limited access to your account for other Magento account holders.
+You may grant limited access to your account for other Adobe Commerce account holders.
 In particular, using the **shared access** functionality, you may provide privileges for trusted employees and service providers to use your Help Center account so that they could work with your support tickets.

 You can provide and manage shared access using your Magento Account page at [https://account.magento.com](https://account.magento.com/).